-Originally slated for construction summer 2019, the project will improve and expand 65th Avenue on the north side of U.S. 34 Bypass to improve the flow of traffic and increase safety at the intersection.
-During the delay, the city’s designer
+Starting mid-March, 65th Avenue north of U.S. 34 Bypass will close for almost three months while the city works to improve the flow of traffic and increase safety at the intersection.

 Originally slated for construction last year, delays caused by obtaining state approval forced city officials to push construction back to this spring.

 City officials want to discuss this upcoming construction and share details with community members and nearby residents at an open house from 6-7 p.m.
 Wednesday, Feb.
 26, at the Greeley Family FunPlex, 1501 65th Ave.

 Construction begins mid-March, however, officials are in the process of finalizing construction details and are still determining the exact start date.
 When construction officials finalize the start date, city staff will share that information on this page, variable message board near the construction, and at the open house.